eyzi/eyzi.github.io/src/case-styles/camel-case.md

 function getHTTPAPIMethod(request) { ... }
 ```

-I like to do is treat the entire string as lowercased, then capitalize
+I like to treat the entire string as lowercased, then capitalize the
-the beginning of each word, including acronmys.
-I just find it better
+beginning of each word, including acronmys.
+I just find it better to
-to read that way.
+read that way.

 ```js
 function parseUrlString(url) { ... }